lam36211-bit/reit-sector-attribution-dashboard/README.md

 **Attribution.** Active return of +1.0% vs. an equal-sector-weight policy benchmark came almost entirely from sector allocation (+1.1%) rather than security selection (−0.05%).
-The strongest single call was underweighting office (+7.7% relative, the sector returned −22%); the largest drag was underweighting healthcare (−5.0%), which was in fact the top-performing sector.
-(Selection is measured only in the two multi-name sectors, Residential and Retail; the other six hold a single REIT each.)
+The strongest single call was underweighting office (+7.7% relative; the sector returned −22%); the largest drag was underweighting healthcare (−5.0%), which was in fact the top-performing sector.
+Selection is measured only in the two multi-name sectors (Residential and Retail); the other six hold a single REIT each.

 **Drawdown.** Maximum drawdown was −40.4% during the Feb–Mar 2020 COVID crash, marginally shallower than VNQ's −42.4% — the sector tilts offered limited downside protection in a correlated sell-off.

-**Rate sensitivity.** Daily correlation to long Treasuries (TLT) averaged just +0.06 over the decade, but the rolling correlation rose to roughly [FILL FROM YOUR CHART] during the 2022–23 rate shock, confirming that listed REITs re-couple to duration when the cost of capital moves — the core macro driver of the asset class.
+**Rate sensitivity.** Daily correlation to long Treasuries (TLT) averaged just +0.06 over the full decade, but the rolling 90-day correlation reveals a clear regime shift: it ran near zero to negative through 2020–21 (bottoming near −0.5 in the COVID crash), then turned persistently positive — climbing to roughly +0.6 and holding at +0.5 to +0.6 from late 2023 onward.
+As long-end rates rose, REITs and long bonds began moving together, confirming that listed real estate re-couples to duration when the cost of capital moves — the core macro driver of the asset class.

 ---